ricsanfre/pi-cluster/docs/_posts/2024-01-04-announcing-release-1.8.md

 Main reasons for this migration:

 - Use a more mature ingress controller with a broader installation base, so you could find easily how to configure it in almost any use case.
 As an example, I found some difficulties integrating Traefik with other components like Oauth2-proxy.
 - More portable configuration in case of future migration to another Ingress Controller.
-Use of standard Kuberentes resources, avoiding the use of Traefik's custom resoures (Middleware, IngressRoute, etc.), that are required whenever you need to implement a more complex configuration.
+Use of standard Kubernetes resources, avoiding the use of Traefik's custom resoures (Middleware, IngressRoute, etc.), that are required whenever you need to implement a more complex configuration.

 All packaged applications are updated to use NGINX ingress controller instead of Traefik.